 You will take a broad range of courses covering the history of painting, sculpture and architecture from ancient Greece to modern times.
-The Department offers you opportunities to study topics such as early Irish art, the painters of the Italian Renaissance, the great gothic cathedrals of Europe, the architectural splendours of the Georgian era and the artistic achievements of the twentieth century.
+Topics available include early Irish art, the painters of the Italian Renaissance, the great Gothic cathedrals of Europe, the architectural splendours of the Georgian era and the artistic achievements of the twentieth century.
 There are also courses on non-Western art such as Japanese painting.